How to Start an LLC in Washington: Step-by-Step

-- Costs to set up an LLC in Washington
+Steps to Get an LLC in Washington:

-Step 1: Name Your LLC
+Step 1: Name Your Washington LLC

 The first step in forming an LLC is to decide on a name.
 That may seem easy enough, but it is one of the most important things you will do for a new business.
-Remember, the name will need to reflect not just your business today but it should also reflect the company you ultimately hope to build, so avoid things that are too trendy or tongue-in-cheek.
-Washington requires that an LLC name end with the acronym or the words “Limited Liability Co.”

 The name should give an idea about what goods or services you provide, be easy to remember, and be web-friendly.
 It should be unique, so use the Washington Department of Revenue business lookup to make sure the name (or something very similar) is not already in use.